gdsge/gdsge.github.io/_sources/example/multi_country_rbc/multi_country_rbc.rst.txt

 .. math::
     \mathcal{E}_{j,t}=\Big|-1+\frac{ \beta \mathbb{E}_t u'(c_{j,t+1})[MPK_{j,t+1} + (1-\delta)]}{u'(c_{j,t})}\Big|.

 The error given one state can be calculated by simulating a large sample one period forward starting from this state, and integrating over these sample paths.
-The script file implements this procedure and reports the max and mean errors for a sample of states drawn from the ergodic distribution (running the calculation requires 16GB memory; set the number of paths lower to lower the memory requirement).
+The script file implements this procedure and reports the max and mean errors for a sample of states drawn from the ergodic distribution (running the calculation requires 16GB memory; set the number of paths lower to reduce the memory requirement).
 The max error is 6.4E-4 and the mean error is 5.7E-4 across states in the ergodic set, demonstrating that the solutions are obtained with decent accuracy, despite the very sparse grid used for interpolation.

 ==========================
 What's next